thewtex/thesis/introduction/background_and_significance.rst

     Tensile test on diseased intima.
 [Holzapfel2004]_

 .. |holzapfel_intima| replace:: Figure 1

+Many of the atherosclerosis diagnostic imaging techniques have focused on imaging of plaque composition, which determines the elastic modulus.
+While the distribution of material properties certainly affects stress and strain state, the sensitivity of stress and strain at the site of rupture in a diseased artery can be low.
+In a computational analysis, it was found that +/- 50% variation in elastic modulus leads to less than a 10% change in stress at the site of rupture [Williamson2003]_.
+Strain imaging has the potential to directly image the parameter of interest.

 Recently, ultrasonic strain imaging techniques have been applied to imaging of the carotid arteries.
 Strain imaging creates an *in vivo* map